 By default, the DAM Update Asset Offloading offloading workflow adds the workflow model to call on the worker to the job payload.
 Because this workflow follows the out-of-the-box DAM Update Asset model by default, this additional payload can be removed.

 If the workflow model is disabled from the job payload, ensure that you distribute changes to the referenced workflow model using other tools, such as package manager.

 To disable the transport of the workflow model, modify the DAM Update Asset Offloading workflow.

-Workflow offloading is implemented using an external workflow on the primary, that polls for the completion of the offloaded workflow on the secondary.
+Workflow offloading is implemented using an external workflow on the master, that polls for the completion of the offloaded workflow on the worker.
 The default polling interval for the external workflow processes is five seconds.
-Adobe recommends that you increase the polling interval of the Assets offloading step to at least 15 seconds to reduce the offloading overhead on the primary.
+Adobe recommends that you increase the polling interval of the Assets offloading step to at least 15 seconds to reduce the offloading overhead on the master.